Denis Faul: 1981 hunger strike

 In 1981, as a visiting priest assisting the formally appointed chaplain in the Maze Prison Faul was seen to play a critical role in ending a republican hunger strike.
 Faul had understanding for Bobby Sands and those of his fellow republican prisoners who joined him in refusing food.They came from a very oppressed class of people who suffered ferocious discrimination, and the burning our in the Falls Road in August '69 was a very big thing with them ...
 They felt that their people were defenceless and they had to do something about it. ....
 There was internment first of all, ill-treatment, torture, sensory deprivation techniques ... and that didn't end until '79.
 They felt they were representing their people in all of that.With a sense of that "these men were beating us at our own game", as a priest he also appreciated, within a faith that worshipped a "crucified criminal" and gloried in the "passions of the martyrs", the emotive power of the prisoners decision to starve themselves.

-After some hesitation, Faul concluded nonetheless that the hunger strike was not "a valid political protest".
+After some hesitation, Faul concluded that the hunger strike was not "a valid political protest".
 It was not a negotiating lever to win the restoration of Special Category Status for republican prisoners.
 Rather, for the Provisional leadership, it was "about drawing attention to death and big funerals" in the hope of maximising Sinn Féin's electoral gains.